n3554/n3554/n3554_a_parallel_algorithms_library.0.md

     std::execution_policy exec = std::seq;
     if(vec.size() > threshold)
     {
         exec = std::par;
     }

     std::sort(exec, vec.begin(), vec.end());

+## Execution policies

+In this proposal, we define three standard execution policies:
+`std::seq`, `std::par`, and `std::vec`, as well as a facility for vendors to provide non-standard policies as extensions.
+The `std::seq` policy requires that the called algorithm execute in sequential order on the calling thread.
+The other policies indicate that some form of parallel execution is permitted.
+Even when parallel execution is possible, it is *never mandatory*.
+An implementation is always permitted to fallback to sequential execution.

+By using `std::par` or `std::vec` a program simultaneously requests parallel execution and indicates the manner in which the implementation is allowed to apply user-provided function objects.
+The `std::par` policy indicates that function objects invoked by the algorithm may be executed in an unordered fashion in unspecified threads, or indeterminately sequenced if executed on one thread.
+The `std::vec` policy indicates that these function objects may execute in an unordered fashion in unspecified threads, or unsequenced if executed on one thread.
+Complete details on these definitions are provided in the section of this paper on *[Effect of policies on algorithm execution][]*.

+We have designed the standard policies to be meaningful on the broadest possible range of platforms.
+Since programs based strictly on the standard must be portable, our execution policies carefully avoid platform-specific details that would tie a program too closely to a particular implementation.
+Our definition of `std::par` is intended to permit an implementation to safely execute an algorithm across potentially many threads.
+The more restrictive `std::vec` policy is intended to additionally permit vectorization within the implementation.

-In addition to these standard policies, our proposal is designed to permit individual implementations to provide additional non-standard policies that provide further means of controlling the execution of algorithms.
+In addition to these standard policies, our proposal is designed to permit individual implementations to provide additional non-standard policies that might provide further means of controlling the execution of algorithms.

+    // possible non-standard, implementation-specific policies
-    // parallel sort with non-standard implementation-provided execution policies: std::sort(vectorize_in_this_thread, vec.begin(), vec.end());
+    std::sort(vectorize_in_this_thread, vec.begin(), vec.end());
     std::sort(submit_to_my_thread_pool, vec.begin(), vec.end());
     std::sort(execute_on_that_gpu, vec.begin(), vec.end());
     std::sort(offload_to_my_fpga, vec.begin(), vec.end());
     std::sort(send_this_computation_to_the_cloud, vec.begin(), vec.end());

-## Execution policies

-Algorithms invoked with `std::seq` execute internally in sequential order in the calling thread.

-Algorithms invoked with `std::par` are permitted to execute internally in an unordered fashion in unspecified threads.
-It is the caller's responsibility to ensure that the invocation does not introduce data races or deadlocks.

-Algorithms invoked with `std::vec` are permitted to execute internally in an unordered fashion in unspecified threads.
-In addition to the restrictions implied by `std::par`, it is the caller's responsibility to ensure that a `std::vec` invocation does not throw exceptions or attempt to perform synchronization operations.

-Algorithms invoked without an execution policy execute as if they were invoked with `std::seq`.

-An implementation may provide additional execution policies besides `std::seq`, `std::par`, or `std::vec`.

 ## Algorithms

-This proposal is a pure addition to the existing C++ standard library; we do not believe it alters the semantics of any existing functionality.

-We propose to overload an existing algorithm name when the existing C++11 specification allows sufficient discretion for a parallel implementation (e.g., `transform`) or when we feel no other name would be appropriate (e.g., `for_each`, `inner_product`).
+We overload an existing algorithm name when the existing C++11 specification allows sufficient discretion for a parallel implementation (e.g., `transform`) or when we feel no other name would be appropriate (e.g., `for_each`, `inner_product`).

+* Section 3: [Overloads of Existing Algorithms Introduced by this Proposal][]

 We propose to introduce a new algorithm name when the existing analogous algorithm name implies a sequential implementation (e.g., `accumulate` versus `reduce`).

+* Section 4: [Novel Algorithms Introduced by this Proposal][]

 Finally, we avoid defining any new functionality for algorithms that are by nature sequential and hence do not permit a parallel implementation.

-Detailed specifications for each of these three classes of algorithms can be found in the following sections:

-* Section 3: [Overloads of Existing Algorithms Introduced by this Proposal][]
-* Section 4: [Novel Algorithms Introduced by this Proposal][]
 * Section 5: [Existing Algorithms Left Unchanged by this Proposal][]

 ---------------------------